 COMPOSITION

-Dairy alternatives are generally derived from plant based ingredients such as soya, rice, almond, oat, coconut, hazelnut or hemp.
-While they are sometimes used as a replacement for cow’s milk, they are not nutritionally equivalent.
-The main difference is that the dairy alternatives are often fortified with calcium and vitamin B12, while dairy milk is a natural source of calcium and a rich matrix of other micronutrients (including riboflavin, vitamin B12, iodine, potassium and phosphorus).
-Dairy milk is naturally higher in good quality protein at about 3.5 %.
-The alternatives are generally around 0.5 % protein, with the exception of soya at around 3 %.
-Some alternatives have added sugar, while milk contains lactose, a natural sugar.
-Soy milk is the best source of protein of the non-dairy options.
-It does not naturally contain calcium and vitamin B12, but is often fortified with these nutrients.
-Rice milk is much lower in protein and could be fortified with calcium, and vitamins D and B12.
-Oat milk is naturally sweet and more palatable non-dairy milk options.
-Often sugar is added and this beverage contains very little protein (less than 1 gram per glass).
+Rice milk is the lowest in protein and most often fortified with calcium, and vitamins D and B12.
+Oat milk is higher in carbohydrates and naturally sweet.
+In general it is a more palatable non-dairy milk options, however, sugar is added and this beverage contains very little protein (less than 1 gram per glass).
 Almond milk is made out of ground almonds with water.
-This non-dairy drink is very low in protein with just 1 g per glass, but may have more calcium than dairy milk, along with vitamins D and E. Hemp milk is made of hemp seeds, which are high in heart-healthy omega-3 fatty acids.
-It also has some protein but falls short in calcium.
-Coconut milk has little protein and about the same saturated fat as whole milk — about 4 grams in a cup. |
+This non-dairy drink is very low in protein with just 1 g per glass) compared to dairy milk’s 8g of protein per glass), but may have more calcium (if fortified) than dairy milk, along with vitamins D and E. Hemp milk is made of hemp seeds, which are high in heart-healthy omega-3 fatty acids.
+It also has some protein but still far too little and falls short in calcium.
+Coconut milk has very little protein and is high in fats.
+It contains about the same amount of saturated fat as whole milk — about 4 grams in a cup.
+However, the fat in whole dairy milk within its natural matrix differ from the fat in coconut milk and do not have the same health effects.

 Flavoured milk is a pasteurised and homogenised low fat dairy milk product that is coloured, sweetened and flavoured.
 It then undergoes a sterilisation process which removes all micro organisms and helps to extend its shelf life.
 This product can be kept on shelf for longer than regular dairy beverages.